-In [1180] Kim, Lee, and Ng define the balance index set of a graph G as $\{|e_0(f)-e_1(f)|\}$ where f runs over all friendly labelings f of G. Zhang, Lee, and Wen [1268] investigate the balance index sets for the disjoint union of up to four stars and Zhang, Ho, Lee, and Wen [2429] investigate the balance index sets for trees with diameter at most four.
-Kwong, Lee, and Sarvate [1254] determine the balance index sets for cycles with one pendent edge, flowers, and regular windmills.
-Lee, Ng, and Tong [1310] determine the balance index set of certain graphs obtained by starting with copies of a given cycle and successively identifying one particular vertex of one copy with a particular vertex of the next.
-For graphs G and H and a bijection π from G to H, Lee and Su [1331] define Perm(G, π, H) as the graph obtaining from the disjoint union of G and H by joining each v in G to $\pi(v)$ with an edge.
-They determine the balanced index sets of the disjoint union of cycles and the balanced index sets for graphs of the form $\text{Perm}(G, \pi, H)$ where G and H are regular graphs, stars, paths, and cycles with a chord.
-They conjecture that the balanced index set for every graph of the form $\text{Perm}(G, \pi, H)$ is an arithmetic progression.
+In [1263] Kim, Lee, and Ng define the balance index set of a graph G as $\{|e_0(f)-e_1(f)|\}$ where f runs over all friendly labelings f of G. Zhang, Lee, and Wen [1356] investigate the balance index sets for the disjoint union of up to four stars and Zhang, Ho, Lee, and Wen [2622] investigate the balance index sets for trees with diameter at most four.
+Kwong, Lee, and Sarvate [1339] determine the balance index sets for cycles with one pendent edge, flowers, and regular windmills.
+Lee, Ng, and Tong [1399] determine the balance index set of certain graphs obtained by starting with copies of a given cycle and successively identifying one particular vertex of one copy with a particular vertex of the next.
+For graphs G and H and a bijection π from G to H, Lee and Su [1420] define $Perm(G, \pi, H)$ as the graph obtaining from the disjoint union of G and H by joining each V in G to π (V) with an edge.
+They determine the balanced index sets of the disjoint union of cycles and the balanced index sets for graphs of the form $\operatorname{Perm}(G, \pi, H)$ where G and H are regular graphs, stars, paths, and cycles with a chord.
+They conjecture that the balanced index set for every graph of the form $\operatorname{Perm}(G, \pi, H)$ is an arithmetic progression.
+Lee, Ho, and Su [1371] investigated the balance index sets of k-level wheel graphs.

-Wen [2347] determines the balance index set of the graph that is constructed by identifying the center of a star with one vertex from each of two copies of C_n and provides a necessary and sufficient for such graphs to be balanced.
-In [1333] Lee, Su, and Wang determine the balance index sets of the disjoint union of a variety of regular graphs of the same order.
-Kwong [1244] determines the balanced index sets of rooted trees of height at most 2, thereby settling the problem for trees with diameter at most 4.
+Wen [2534] determines the balance index set of the graph that is constructed by identifying the center of a star with one vertex from each of two copies of C_n and provides a necessary and sufficient for such graphs to be balanced.
+In [1422] Lee, Su, and Wang determine the balance index sets of the disjoint union of a variety of regular graphs of the same order.
+Kwong [1329] determines the balanced index sets of rooted trees of height at most 2, thereby settling the problem for trees with diameter at most 4.
 His method can be used to determine the balance index set of any tree.
-The homeomorph Hom(G, p)of a graph G is the collection of graphs obtained from G by adding p ($p \ge 0$) additional degree 2 vertices to its edges.
-For any regular graph G, Kong, Lee, and Lee [1205] studied the changes of the balance index sets of Hom(G, p) with respect to the parameter p.
+The homeomorph Hom(G, p)of a graph G is the collection of graphs obtained from G by adding $p \ (p > 0)$ additional degree 2 vertices to its edges.
+For any regular graph G, Kong, Lee, and Lee [1289] studied the changes of the balance index sets of Hom(G,p) with respect to the parameter p.
 They derived explicit formulas for their balance index sets provided new examples of uniformly balanced graphs.
-In [433] Bouchard, Clark, Lee, Lo, and Su investigate the balance index sets of generalized books and ear expansion graphs.
-In [1790] Rose and Su provided an algorithm to calculate the balance index sets of a graph.
-Hua and Raridan [896] determine the balanced index sets of all complete bipartite graphs with a larger part of odd cardinality and a smaller part of even cardinality.
+In [452] Bouchard, Clark, Lee, Lo, and Su investigate the balance index sets of generalized books and ear expansion graphs.
+In [1938] Rose and Su provided an algorithm to calculate the balance index sets of a graph.
+Hua and Raridan [951] determine the balanced index sets of all complete bipartite graphs with a larger part of odd cardinality and a smaller part of even cardinality.